 People clearly love their pets and are willing to spend on them.
-In fact, they are projected to spend $99 billion this year on their beloved pets.
+In fact, they are projected to spend more than $100 billion this year on their beloved pets (Source).
 Perhaps this is the year to start a doggy day care business.

 Enter doggy day care, which promises to look after your furry friend until your inevitable return.

 Many dog owners regularly take advantage of doggy day care services for various reasons.
-Maybe their dogs make too much noise due to separation anxiety, or they have no backyard and thus bathroom breaks, or simply because they feel bad for leaving a living being alone for 10+ hours per day with nothing to do and no one to watch them.
+Maybe their dogs make too much noise due to separation anxiety, or they have no backyard and thus there’s no room for their dogs to run around, or simply because they feel bad for leaving a living being alone for 10+ hours per day with nothing to do and no one to watch them.

-The good news for you is that, especially if you already own a dog, you might be able to easily turn this need into a home-based business.
+The good news for you is that you might be able to easily turn this need into a home-based business, especially if you already own a dog.

 Today, we’re going to run down the steps of starting a doggy day care business from home so you can find out for yourself if you have what takes to run a profitable business.